yannelli/pocket-laravel/README.md

 This is an unofficial Laravel SDK for the [Pocket API](https://production.heypocketai.com).
 Access your recordings, transcripts, summaries, and action items with a clean, fluent interface.

+## Requirements

+- PHP 8.2 or higher
+- Laravel 12.x

 ## Installation

-You can install the package via composer:
+Install the package via Composer:

 ```bash
 composer require yannelli/pocket-laravel-sdk
 ```

-You can publish the config file with:
+The package will automatically register its service provider.

+### Configuration

+Publish the configuration file:

 ```bash
 php artisan vendor:publish --tag="pocket-config"
 ```

-This is the contents of the published config file:
+This publishes `config/pocket.php`:

 ```php
 return [